 |Being behind the schedule||$9000||-$1000||0||0.9||1|

 |All according to plan||$10000||0||0||1||1|

 Each row of the table, in fact, is a “mini-report” on the state of the project for different scenarios.

 To assess the situation with the project at a particular time we need three factors: the cost of work scheduled to perform at this time, earned value and the funds actually spent at this point.

-To specify the description of situation, show specific values of being ahead / behind, overruns / savings we need two derivative index, calculated on the basis of the first three – an indicator of deviation from schedule and an indicator of cost variances.
+To specify the description of the situation, show specific values of being ahead / behind, overruns/savings we need two derivative indexes, calculated on the basis of the first three – an indicator of deviation from the schedule and an indicator of cost variances.